CSCI265MacroHard/CSCI265/Documentation/standards.md

 - The team is going to work with the game engine named [Godot](https://godotengine.org).
 - The team will be using GDScript within Godot for all programming realted work.
 - We will be referencing the [GDScipt style guide](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html).
+- In addition the team will use exported properties in Godot, this simplifies the programming process.
+More infos can be found under [GDScript exported properties](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_exports.html)

 ### Processes
 - The team will be referencing the [Godot documentation](https://docs.godotengine.org/en/stable/index.html) for all coding.
+- The file structure of the game files will be organized by function and not by file type.
 - The team will be working together on the 3D Arcade hub world and complete this within Godot.
 - The team will then split up and work separatly on each game within the arcade.
 - After each game is working as intended, the visual head will take over and create sprites and other front end work for each game.